archer96/archerTarget.js/README.md

 * Fixed bug #1, #2
 * added VERSION file
-* deleted autoloader.js and added script tags in index.html
+* deleted autoloader.js and added script tag in index.html
 * changed the .data parameter.
-Now arrowset[i].data[j] is no more an array.
-Instead it is an object now.
+Now arrowset[i].data[j] is an object instead of an array.
  * { x: 50, y: 50, ring: X, target: 1, element: node}
 * added getTargetParams
 * added setArrowStyle
 * renamed setArrows to setArrowPosition
 * renamed setActive to setArrowActive
 * added setArrowOptions
-* removed a bug (arrow position was changed wrong, everytime the user only clicked on an arrow; only appeard if 'draggable' was an object)
+* removed a bug (arrow position was changed wrong, everytime the user clicked on an arrow; only appeard if 'draggable' was an object)
 * changed from Google Closure Compiler to UglifyJS
 * renamed "removeArrowDrag" to "removeArrowPointer"
 * renamed "createArrowDrag" to "createArrowPointer"